lamini-ai/llm-operator/README.md

 class OnboardingOperator(Operator):
 ```

 Create a `setAge` method inside the class.
 This is an example of an operation that the `OnboardingOperator` can invoke.
 For example, a user might say `who me?
-I am of age fifty nine, my friend.` Given this, you may want to initiate an operation to extract the age from this message and say, store it in a database.
-So, you would expect the Operator to call a function `setAge` that extracts the correct age `{'age': 59}` and then stores it in a database.
+I am of age fifty nine, my friend.` Given this, you may want to initiate an operation to extract the age from this message.
+So, you would expect the Operator to call a function `setAge` that extracts the correct age `{'age': 59}`.

 To make this understandable to the `OnboardingOperator`, a natural language description can be prompt-engineered to explain what it does, e.g. `set the age of a person`.
-Define any other business logic inside this function.
+Define any other business logic inside this function like save this age to a database.

-Also, add prompt-engineered descriptions to the parameters to provide contextual information to the LLM Operator:
+Also, add prompt-engineered descriptions to the parameters of the function to provide contextual information to the Operator:
 ```
 def setAge(self, age: int):
     """